dgraph-io/dgraph/wiki/content/get-started/index.md

 dgraph-ratel
 ```

-{{% notice "tip" %}}You need to set the estimated memory Dgraph server can take through `lru_mb` flag.
-This is just a hint to the Dgraph server and actual usage would be higher than this.
+{{% notice "tip" %}}You need to set the estimated memory Dgraph alpha can take through `lru_mb` flag.
+This is just a hint to the Dgraph alpha and actual usage would be higher than this.
 It's recommended to set lru_mb to one-third the available RAM.{{% /notice %}}

 ### Docker on Linux